 Hill surprises us all by delivering his promise in the end, which happens rather magically, and the boys in town put on a parade and the finale version of this song is played through the streets of River City.
 The smiles on all their faces proves this song deserves a slot on our “happy” list today.

-7. “I Could Have Danced All Night”
+7. “I Could Have Danced All Night” – My Fair Lady

 My Fair Lady retells the classic George Bernard Shaw play titled Pygmalion, where a commoner is trained to fit into high society.
-In the case of this happy song, we have Eliza Doolittle, a street vendor who sells flowers and speaks with a low-class cockney accent.
+In the case of this happy song, we have Eliza Doolittle, a street vendor who sells flowers and speaks with a low-class Cockney accent.
 She becomes the pawn of two men who are “experimenting” with the idea that they can teach her to speak so well that no one in high society would ever be able to tell that she was once so low brow.

 This song comes in when Eliza had accomplished all the goals Professor Higgins had set for her.
 She is reveling in the fact that she made him proud.
 Why was this so important to her?
 Because she loves him.

-It is during this song that we realize, and so does Eliza, that she is madly in love with Higgins, a man that annoyed her tremendously.
-Her choice of Higgins over that nice boy Freddie is questionable, but that doesn’t take away from her happiest of realizations.
+It is in during this song that we realize, and so does Eliza, that she is madly in love with Higgins, a man that annoyed her tremendously.
+Her choice of Higgins over that sweet boy Freddie is questionable, but that doesn’t take away from her happiest of realizations.
 She is in love.
 “I only know – when he – began to dance – with me” she “could’ve danced…all night.”

 Eliza is happy.
 Happier than we have seen her up until this point in the story.
 So, hearing her sing about the lovely evening she just had sure makes us happy and we hope it makes you happy too.